BakerNet/generic-factory/README.md

 Example use cases:

 * set number of workers uploading to S3 - limits number of concurrent uploads
-* process data in parallel -> use doneChans for easy synchronization (see example)
+* process data in parallel -> use doneChans for easy synchronization (see example in godoc)

 ## Getting Started